 - Never dive or jump in – there is bigger risk of cold water shock or injury from hidden objects underwater.
 NEVER jump from the dam towers - people have died here by being sucked under by reservoir sluices

 - Wear a brightly-coloured cap or tow float so that boaters can easily see you - Anglers at Glencorse and Threipmuir use boats with engines

 Access to the reservoir structures such as towers and metal walkways is prohibited – do not ignore the locked gates or signage.

 There are other risks to be aware of at reservoirs and responsible access actions we should be taking:

 - Anglers - Keep yourself and your dog clear of anglers fishing from the bank and in boats, beware of danger from back casting and hooks

 - Blue-green algae blooms - avoid contact and keep your dog out of the water when blue-green algal blooms are present.
 Find out more about blue-green algae blooms in the Regional Park.

 - Deep mud – when the water level drops areas of deep mud can become exposed.
-These areas should be avoided and keep dogs clear of them to avoid risk of getting stuck
+These areas should be avoided - keep yourself and dogs clear of them to avoid risk of getting stuck

 - Do not venture onto ice - it is highly unlikely to be able to hold your weight at all points in the reservoir